-Senior figures from retail and beyond will gather for the annual Omni-Channel Conference on 16th and 17th September 2015 in central London, UK, to discuss the issues key to the future of the industry.
+Senior figures from retail and beyond will gather for the annual Omni-Channel Conference on 13th -14th September 2017 in central London, UK, to discuss the issues key to the future of the industry.

 Paul Sammut, Supply Chain Analytics Manager, Three

 “The fact that you are in this room puts you one step ahead of the competition”